 A registration deadline is set, after which time a late fee is charged to continuing students.
 Late registrations can be accepted, however (with payment of the late fee), until the first class meeting.
 Registration after the first meeting of a class requires the approval of both the instructor and the Dean.
 Continuing students must meet all previous financial obligations to St. Mary’s before they are permitted to register for a new term.
 After students register, the registrar’s office sends a schedule confirmation by mail.

 The Ecumenical Institute of Theology reserves the right to limit enrollment in any course or to cancel any course for insufficient enrollment, in which case students will be notified and full reimbursement will be made.

 Change of Registration

 All changes in registration (credit to audit, audit to credit, and withdrawal) must be made by submitting a written, signed notice to the Registrar’s office.
 Email messages are not acceptable, though signed faxes are acceptable.
 Changes are effective when received by the Registrar.
 A “drop-add” period of one week at the beginning of each semester allows students to change course registrations without penalty.
-A student may change from credit to audit or vice versa up to the mid-point of the term.
-(The specific date is announced each term.)
+A student may change from credit to audit or audit to credit up to the mid-point of the term.
+(The specific date is published in the school calendar.)
 A student may withdraw from a course any time prior to the final week of classes.
 All other changes of registration must be approved by the Dean.